A Travel Price Comparison for United States of America Savannah vs. Seattle for Vacations, Tours, and Honeymoons

 Should I visit Savannah or Seattle in the Summer?

 Both Seattle and Savannah are popular destinations to visit in the summer with plenty of activities.
+Many travelers come to Savannah for the beaches and the family-friendly experiences.
 Also, many visitors come to Seattle in the summer for the beaches, the hiking, the city activities, the music scene, and the family-friendly experiences.

 In July, Savannah is generally a little warmer than Seattle.
-Temperatures in Savannah average around 82°F (28°C), and Seattle stays around 67°F (19°C).
+Daily temperatures in Savannah average around 82°F (28°C), and Seattle fluctuates around 67°F (19°C).

 It's quite sunny in Seattle.
 The sun comes out a lot this time of the year in Savannah.
 Savannah usually receives less sunshine than Seattle during summer.
 Savannah gets 267 hours of sunny skies, while Seattle receives 313 hours of full sun in the summer.